Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Analyzing the behavior of disentangling RL agents

 Curiously, subsequences that contain consecutive gates acting on the same qubit can be considered topologically distinct: e.g, episode steps $(1-4)$, $(5)$, $(6-8)$, $(9)$, $(10-15)$, $(16-17)$, $(18-19)$ in Fig.~\ref{fig:validate_agent_5q}.
-The topological feature can be seen by placing the qubits on the vertices of a graph and regarding the gates as connections drawn between the vertices in the order prescribed by the protocol: moving between subsequences, e.g., $(1,2,3,4)\to(5)$, requires a discontinuous jump from one vertex to another, whereas moving within a subsequence does not.
-The specific pairs of qubits selected depend on the structure of the initial state; since it was chosen randomly it is difficult to assign a concrete interpretation to them.
+The topological feature can be seen by placing the qubits on the vertices of a graph and regarding the gates as connections drawn between the vertices in the order prescribed by the protocol: moving between subsequences, e.g., $(1-4)\to(5)$, requires a discontinuous jump from one vertex to another, whereas moving within a subsequence does not.
+The specific pairs of qubits selected depend on the structure of the initial state; since it was chosen randomly, it is meaningless to assign a concrete interpretation to them.
 Nevertheless, a clear pattern emerges in that most consecutive gates share a common qubit, which suggests that the protocol found by the agent has strong step-to-step (temporal) correlations.
+The physical meaning of this topological feature is tied to the compressibility of the circuit: gates within a topological class are incompressible, but (some) gates from consecutive topological subsequences can be executed in parallel, thus reducing circuit depth.